Announcing New Fall 2022 Faculty

-The College of Architecture and Environmental Design is pleased to announce new faculty for Fall 2022.
+The College of Architecture and Environmental Design is pleased to announce new faculty for the 2022-2023 academic year.

 JOHN HUMPHRIES | INTERIOR DESIGN PROGRAM DIRECTOR